richardhensel/TownPlanning/DataMining/README.md

 add utc time for submission dates

+add lot numbers to the rp table.

 put all of the expected values into their own class with a set of 'test string' fragments and a 'proper name' which is actually databased

-put the xml reader into its own class.

 get latitude and longitude of each rp